SamFissure/AI-that-Plays-Konane/README.md

 :::TODO:::
 FIX BIG O ISSUE.
 It takes far too long to make a move mid-game.
 ZERO PLAYER GAME.
-There will have to be a complete refactor to make this work properly.
-For now, the ZPG implementation will be put off.
+The ZPG seems to function.
+Big-O problems must be fixed for futher testing.